Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Catalase converts hydrogen peroxide into water and oxygen.

-Glutathione is a detoxifying agent, changing the form of toxins so that the body quickly eliminates them.
+Glutathione is a detoxifying agent that changes the form of toxins, allowing the body to quickly eliminate them.

 Minerals

 Minerals such as selenium, zinc, glutathione, and co-enzyme Q10 may also have antioxidant properties.
-Also, flavonoids such as cranberry, some amino acids, and organic extracts from milk thistle and the tree known as Ginkgo Biloba.
+Additionally, flavonoids such as those found in cranberries, certain amino acids, and organic extracts from milk thistle and the tree known as Ginkgo biloba.

 A diet rich in fresh fruits and vegetables provides an ample supply of these antioxidants to help eliminate damaging free radicals.
 The highest concentrations are in fruits and leafy green vegetables, such as carrots, oranges, red peppers, spinach, and tomatoes.

 Cooking can destroy some antioxidants and interfere with the body’s ability to absorb them.
-Eating raw vegetables and fruit and including sprouts in the diet can help.
+Eating raw vegetables and fruits, as well as including sprouts in the diet, can help.
 Steaming vegetables instead of frying, microwaving, or boiling is also a good idea.

 See also How Antioxidant-Rich Food Brings Benefit To Your Health.